 Spicy, hearty, cheesy and delicious.
 This Sloppy Sausage Bean Dip covers all the bases and will score you some serious points at your next party or tailgate.

-This Sloppy Bean and Sausage is the perfect thing to feed a hungry crowd at your next tailgating outing or if you’re hosting a party for the “Big Game.”
-The sausage and the fire roasted jalapenos add the right amount of meatiness and heat, and the beans and the queso add just the right amount of healthy fiber, and well…cheese!
+This Sloppy Sausage Bean Dip is the perfect thing to feed a hungry crowd at your next tailgating outing or if you’re hosting a party for the big game.
+The sausage and the fire roasted jalapenos add the right amount of meatiness and heat, and the beans and the queso add just the right amount of healthy fiber, and well, CHEESE!
 Something for everyone!